Wijk aan Zee: Atlantic Wall

 In the summer of 1944, after the landings of the Allies, Velsen and some parts of Beverwijk were also evacuated.
 The occupants of Wijk aan Zee then had to move still further away from their village, generally to Haarlem or Amsterdam.
 After the liberation and as of 8 June 1945 the people could return to their mostly empty houses.

 The German troops that remained were kept by Allied soldiers and Dutch citizen soldiers as prisoners of war and were kept temporarily in still empty apartments.
 Before they would return to Germany, they were forced to clear the dams and mine fields.
 The manner in which this happened was indeed cruel: the soldiers had to clear an area of mines completely by walking arm in arm in wide rows.
 Some German soldiers lost their lives in this clearing of mines.
 Some rural occupants didn't like the idea of de-mining being finished so quickly and so it could be that the German soldiers searched at least one area for mines where they knew for certain mines had indeed been laid.
 However, the citizen population had personally removed the mines earlier in that area to be able to enter for poaching purposes.

 When the village had been safely cleared, the German soldiers were sent back to Germany.

 Art

-The beach at Wijk Aan Zee was used on 1999 as the site for Aleksandra Mir's performance First Woman on the Moon.
+The beach at Wijk Aan Zee was used in 1999 as the site for Aleksandra Mir's performance First Woman on the Moon.